davidklaing/davidklaing.github.io/pages/inbox.md

 - Reflective self as guide; experiencing self as explorer
 - Reflective self as autocrat; experiencing self as slave
 - Maeutic end
+- Track reading for yourself, not for others
+- Motivational self-manipulation
+- Grit (Duckworth)
+- The Scout Mindset (Galef)
+- Winning the Loser's Game (Ellis)
+- Maybe You Should Talk to Someone (Gottlieb)
+- Lab Girl (Jahren)
+- Ten Arguments for Deleting Your Social Media Accounts Right Now (Lanier)
+- How to Change (Milkman)
+- The Rationality Quotient (Stanovich et al.)
+- The Martian (Weir)